Kintyre/ksconf/docs/source/dyn/cli.rst

                            [--explode-default] [-k PRESERVE_KEY]
                            CONF [CONF ...]

-    Minimize a conf file by removing the default settings

-    Reduce local conf file to only your indented changes without manually tracking which entries you've edited.
-Minimizing local conf files makes your local customizations easier to read and often results in cleaner add-on upgrades.
+    Minimize a conf file by removing any duplicated default settings.
+Reduce a local conf file to only your intended changes without manually tracking which entries you've edited.
+Minimizing local conf files makes your local customizations easier to read and often results in cleaner upgrades.

     positional arguments:
-      CONF                  The default configuration file(s) used to determine what base settings are unnecessary to keep in the target file.
+      CONF                  The default configuration file(s) used to determine what base or settings are.
+The base settings determine what is unnecessary to repeat in target file.

     optional arguments:
       -h, --help            show this help message and exit --target TARGET, -t TARGET
                             The local file that you wish to remove duplicate settings from.
-By default, this file will be read from and then updated with a minimized version.
+This file will be read from and then replaced with a minimized version.
       --dry-run, -D         Enable dry-run mode.
-Instead of writing the minimizing the TARGET file, preview what would be removedthe form of a 'diff'.
+Instead of writing the minimizing the TARGET file, preview what would be removed the form of a 'diff'.
       --output OUTPUT       Write the minimized output to a separate file instead of updating TARGET.
       --explode-default, -E
-                            Enable minimization across stanzas as well as files for special use-cases
+                            Enable minimization across stanzas for special use- cases.
+Helpful when dealing with stanzas downloaded from a REST endpoint or 'btool list' output.
       -k PRESERVE_KEY, --preserve-key PRESERVE_KEY
                             Specify attributes that should always be kept.